 StageCoach Plugin Tutorial

 If you use this extra and like it, please consider donating.
 The suggested donation for this extra is $10.00, but any amount you want to give is fine (really).
-For a one-time donation of $50.00 you can use all of my non-commercial extras with a clear conscience.
+For a one-time donation of $50.00 you can use all of my non-premium extras with a clear conscience.

 For new Resources in MODX, you can set a future publication date so that the new content won't appear until that date, but sometimes you want to stage changes to an existing Resource and not have the changes appear until a future date.
 That's exactly what StageCoach does for you.

 Version 1.3.0 includes code from Mat Dave Jones to allow context-sensitive staging.
 To use it, set

 StageCoach creates a "staged" version of the Resource that will replace the original at the specified date and time.
 All you need to do is set the date in the "Stage Date" TV and save the Resource.

 (Jump to System Settings Table.)